 Remember that many modern irons have a blade look with the feel and forgiveness of a cavity back iron.

-The design, technology, build, material and weighting of the head are critical to your enjoyment and success with the irons.
+The head’s design, technology, build, material, and weighting are critical to your enjoyment and success with the irons.
 A larger head size will inspire confidence and offer more forgiveness.

 Speaking of forgiveness, a beginner wants as much as possible.
 The position of the center of gravity (COG) is all-important.

-The placement, balance, and precision of the weighting can make all the difference to forgiveness.
+The weighting’s placement, balance, and precision can make all the difference to forgiveness.
 A low COG also aids with launch, another challenge many beginners face.